JSON Mode & Structured Output

 Using the Structured Generation Tool

-1# Send message and instruct agent to use the tool
+1// Send message and instruct agent to use the tool

-2response = client.agents.messages.create(
+2const response = await client.agents.messages.create(

 5 {

-6 "role": "user",
+6 role: "user",

-7 "content": "How do you rank sushi as a food?
+7 content: "How do you rank sushi as a food?
 Please use the generate_rank tool to provide your response."

 8 }